FridaWikell/kalmar-stadsmission/README.md

 ## Features to be Added

 A feature of time booking when you want to have your volunteer introduction visit (or just a regular visit) will increase the users value.
-To increase the performance of the website in mobile devices, the video at the index page should be optimized and not fully loaded when you visit the site without pressing start.

 ## Testing